 What to See and Do

-If you have time for a side trip, also consider these 5 Places to Visit Near Chennai.
-The tourist circuit of Chennai, Mammallapuram and Kanchipuram is often referred to as Tamil Nadu's Golden Triangle.
+There are wonderful places to visit when you're near Chennai.
+The tourist circuit of Chennai, Mamallapuram and Kanchipuram is often referred to as Tamil Nadu's Golden Triangle.

 Where to Stay